sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 - Four rotations - 0°, 90°, 180°, 270°
 - Four reflections - across vertical, horizontal, and both diagonal axes

 What makes this a group?
 You can combine any two symmetries to get another symmetry, there's an identity (doing nothing), every symmetry has an inverse, and the order of combining three symmetries doesn't matter.
+This example beautifully illustrates how abstract algebra captures concrete geometric intuition.

 ### The integers under addition

 The set of all integers $$\{..., -2, -1, 0, 1, 2, ...\}$$ with addition forms an infinite group.
 Here, 0 is the identity, and every integer $$n$$ has inverse $$-n$$.
+This familiar arithmetic structure becomes a gateway to understanding more abstract groups.

 ### Clock arithmetic

 The hours on a clock face (1 through 12, or better yet, 0 through 11) form a finite group under addition modulo 12.
-This is our first encounter with modular arithmetic in the group theory context.
+This is our first encounter with modular arithmetic in the group theory context, and it reveals how familiar cyclic patterns embody deep algebraic structure.

 ## The profound insight

 What's remarkable is that despite the vast differences between geometric symmetries, integer arithmetic, and clock arithmetic, they all satisfy the same fundamental rules.
 This shared structure means that insights gained from studying one can illuminate the others.
+This unifying perspective transforms mathematics from a collection of separate techniques into a coherent exploration of structural patterns.

 # Rings - Where Addition Meets Multiplication